DonGuig/Blackmagic-VideoHub-Chataigne-Module/README.md

-# Hyperdeck module for Chataigne
+# VideoHub module for Chataigne

-Implements a small subset of Hyperdeck commands (it is playback-oriented).
+Implements a small subset of Video Hub commands (only routing).

 You can also send custom commands with the "Send custom message" command in the module.